27 Jan Prajna Paramita Heart Sutra, Part 71

 All of you need to think that when these kinds of situations happen, you use what way of thinking to face it?

-Are you disillusioned with all ultimately?
-Or are you still unable to be disillusioned with all ultimately?
+Are you disillusioned with all thoroughly?
+Or are you still unable to be disillusioned with all thoroughly?

-What kind of mental attitude will you use ultimately?
+What kind of mental attitude will you use thoroughly?

 Therefore, other people have said that to learn to become Buddha, the first thing one needs to learn is the breadth of the Buddha mind.
 The breadth of the Buddha mind lets go of all.
 Whether it is reasonable or unreasonable, if you let go of either reasonable or unreasonable, then you will personally be more at ease.